humancopy/pow_last_login/README.md

-# PowLasLogin
+# PowLastLogin

 [![Build Status](https://travis-ci.org/humancopy/pow_last_login.svg?branch=master)](https://travis-ci.org/humancopy/pow_last_login) [![hex.pm](http://img.shields.io/hexpm/v/pow_last_login.svg?style=flat)](https://hex.pm/packages/pow_last_login)

-This [Pow](https://github.com/danschultzer/pow) extension adds the ability to track when and from which IP address a user logged in.
+A [Pow](https://github.com/danschultzer/pow) extension that adds the ability to track when and from which IP address a user logged in.

 You can then add to your templates a message such as: